US will allow Ukraine to hit deep into Russia, ex-envoy says – DW – 10/02/2024

 US will allow Ukraine to hit deep into Russia, ex-envoy saysOctober 2, 2024

-DW: Concerning weapons deliveries to Ukraine, do you think it will the Democrats or the Republicans will grant permission to strike targets deep inside Russia?
+DW: Concerning weapons deliveries to Ukraine, do you think the Democrats or the Republicans will grant permission to strike targets deep inside Russia?

 Kurt Volker: I think what's going to happen is that, either before or after the election day, the [Joe] Biden administration, without announcing it, will start lifting these restrictions.
 And they'll probably make decisions on a case-by-case basis.
 If Trump is elected, he would very likely go much further.
 He would say to Ukrainians, "Here is a lend-lease package.
 You can borrow as much money as you need as long as you buy American equipment, and there are no restrictions on what you do with it — provided that when it is time to end the war, when Putin is ready to end the war, you'll end the war, too."
 He will try to pressure [Vladimir] Putin to end the war, saying, "Stop the war now.
 We give Ukraine weapons and bring it into NATO, so just stop the war."